duolu/pyrotation/README.md

 	>>> import pyrotation

-For angle-axis, Euler angles, and rotation matrix, they use just builtin Python types and Numpy types, i.e., no custom class are defined.
-For quaternion, a custome `Quaternion` class is defined.
+For angle-axis, Euler angles, and rotation matrix, they use just built-in Python types and Numpy types, i.e., no custom class are defined.
+Hence, a set of function operating on built-in and numpy types are provided.
+For quaternion, a custome `Quaternion` class is defined and all operations on a quaternion are methods of the class or object.

 ### Handling Singularity

-This module defines a value `EPSILON`, which is considered as the precision required for floating point comparison.
+This module defines a value `EPSILON`, which is considered as the precision required for floating point comparison (typically 1e-6).
 For example, if a floating point number `a` is less than `EPSILON`, `a` is considered as zero when handling singularity.
 In the following documentation, "if `a` is zero" generally means "if `a` is less than `EPSILON`" in the code.

 ### Angle-Axis